FrankZheng/ZNews-iOS/README.md

 ----------
 http://xnewsreader.herokuapp.com/articles?lang=en&limit=50&topic=t&before=2015-10-04T00:47:45.000&output=json
 * lang [zh | en] -- language, default is zh.
-* limit -- specified how many news will return, default is all the news by today.
+* limit -- specified how much news will return, default is all the news by today.
 * topic [t] -- specified which topic of the return news, default is the top news.
 * before -- specified the date before.
 * output [html|json] -- specified output format, default is html.